arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

-The class above is significantly has a few things we haven't discussed yet, so let's go through them.
+The class above has a few things we haven't discussed yet, so let's go through them.

 Let's first look at the constant `nonsense`. `nonsense` is a `String[]` (i.e. an array of `String`s).
 We'll discuss arrays in more detail later; for now it is sufficient to understand that the array stores the four `String`s seen in its assignment, and that they are associated with (and can be accessed using) the integers `0`, `1`, `2`, and `3`.

 There is also an `import` statement, which imports the `Random` class from `java.util`.
 Instances of the `Random` class can be used to generated random primitive values.

 In the `hurlRandomNonsense` method, the instantiated `Random` object (called `generator`) is used to generate random integers.
 Specifically, it is used to generate random non-negative integers less than `nonsense.length`, i.e. less than `4` (the length of the `nonsense` array).
-That is, it is used to generate random integers from the list `0`, `1`, `2`, and `3`.
+That is, `generator` is used to generate random integers with values `0`, `1`, `2`, and `3`.

 These random integers are then used to access the corresponding `String` in the `nonsense` array, so it can be printed.
 The end result is: `hurlRandomNonsense` selects a random element from the `nonsense` array and prints it.

 Note that `hurlRandomNonsense` is of type `void`; it does not `return` anything.
 In fact, it doesn't even have a `return` keyword, so its execution ends when it reaches the closing curly braces `}` denoting the end of the method body.

+[EXERCISE] Create a client class to test the `StringSlinger` class's `hurlRandomNonsense` method.

 ### Class Methods vs Instance Methods

 All of the methods we've defined so far have been `static`; these methods are associated with a class, and are accessed through the class.
-Instance methods are instead accessed through a class instance.
-For example, the `nextInt` method of the `Random` class is an instance method, and is accessed through an instantiated object as you can see in [this example](#exStringSlinger).
+Instance methods are instead accessed through a class instance (an object).
+For example, the `nextInt` method of the `Random` class is an instance method, and is accessed through an instantiated object as you can see in [the example above](#exStringSlinger).
 We will discuss instance methods in much more detail in future labs.

 ### Methods vs Functions

 In most languages, there are both **methods** and **functions**.
 The two are similar; they are both essentially sequences of statements which may or may not reference input data to perform an action or set of actions or to output a result.
 The difference is that methods are associated with an object or class, whereas functions are standalone processes.

 In Java, there is no such thing as a function; nothing can be defined outside of a class, so every definition is associated with either a class or with instances of that class.

-[EXERCISE] Create a `Client` class to test the `StringSlinger` class.

-[EXERCISE] Write a method.

 ## Using IntelliJ's Debugger